Vanshdalal314/Agentix/README.md

-# 🤖 LangGraph AI Chatbot Agent
+# 🤖 Agentix: Smarter conversations, your way.

 An intelligent, role-based AI chatbot system built using **LangGraph**, **Groq**, and **Tavily**.
 It enables users to define agent behavior dynamically and optionally allow web search.
 Comes with a modern **Streamlit** frontend and a **FastAPI** backend.